-The easiest way to customize this dish is by adding seasonings and spices!
+The easiest way to customize this alfredo tortellini is by adding seasonings and spices!
 Dried Italian herbs would be delicious, and red pepper flakes will kick things up a notch.

 Spinach is another easy addition that won’t affect the texture of the sauce.
 Rinse and pat the greens dry, then stir them in towards the end until wilted.

-You can save leftovers for up to 5 days.
-Allow them to cool to room temperature before transferring to an airtight container.
+You can save leftover cheese tortellini for up to 5 days.
+Allow them to cool to room temperature before transferring them to an airtight container.

 Keep in mind that the pasta will continue to soften over time.
 Reheat over low heat on the stove, adding extra stock as needed.